10 favorite foods that don't taste the same as when you were a kid

 What foods don't taste the same as you remember?

-If English society should crumble in the coming weeks, perhaps you can attribute it to this candy.
-Brits practically revolted recently after Cadbury altered the chocolate in its Easter treat.
+Brits practically revolted in 2015 after Cadbury altered the chocolate in its Easter treat.
 Sales plunged approximately $12 million.
 About a decade ago, there was a minor stir when actor B. J. Novak went on Conan O'Brien and moaned about the eggs shrinking.

 This one is visible to the naked eye (beyond the shape changes).
 Vintage Trix are far more orange and yellow — with reason.
 The cereal used to be primarily citrus flavored.
-Two years ago, General Mills altered the recipe to make lemon and orange less prominent, and amped up the berry factor.
+In 2014, General Mills altered the recipe to make lemon and orange less prominent and amped up the berry factor.
+General Mills made the cereal more natural in recent years — until demand brought back the artificial flavors.
+In 2018, General Mills brought back the '90s fruit shapes for Millennial nostalgia.

 Image: Flickr / christianmontone